Charlotte Gainsbourg: Music

 Gainsbourg made her musical debut on the controversial song "Lemon Incest" in 1984.
 Sung by Gainsbourg and her father Serge, the lyrics implied a pedophiliac relationship between a father and daughter and led people to believe that the material was autobiographical.
 Gainsbourg, who was 13 at the time of the song's release, later stated that she had just begun boarding school and was therefore unaware of the controversy regarding the song until she was much older.

 In 1986, she released her debut album Charlotte for Ever, which was produced by her father.
 In 2000, Gainsbourg was featured on the Madonna album Music on the track "What It Feels Like for a Girl".
 The lengthy spoken introduction by Gainsbourg is taken from the film The Cement Garden, which inspired the title of the song.
 The track was further remixed for a single version in 2001, with Gainsbourg's The Cement Garden speech repeated during the song.

 In 2000, Gainsbourg was featured on the Soundwalk Collective with Patti Smith album Peradam on the track "The Four Cardinal Times".

 In 2004, she sang a duet with French pop star Étienne Daho on his single "If".
 In 2006, Gainsbourg released her second album 5:55 to critical acclaim and commercial success, reaching the top spot on the French charts and achieving platinum status in that country.
 In the UK, the album was moderately successful, reaching No. 78.
 (The single "The Songs That We Sing" only achieved No. 129.)
 Gainsbourg attributed the twenty-year break between her debut album and 5:55 to her father's death and her reluctance to explore a musical career without him.

 In late 2009, Gainsbourg released her third studio album, IRM, which was produced by Beck.
 One of the influential factors in the album's creative process was her time spent filming Antichrist.
 Gainsbourg's head injury in 2007 influenced the title of the album "IRM", an abbreviation for the French translation of magnetic resonance imaging (MRI).
 During her brain scan, she began to think about music.
 "When I was inside that machine," she said, "it was an escape to think about music.
 It's rhythm.
 It was very chaotic."

 Her song "Heaven Can Wait" was chosen as the Starbucks iTunes Pick of the Week on 2 March 2010.
-Her song "Trick Pony" appeared at the beginning of the Grey's Anatomy episode "Perfect Little Accident" (Season 6, Episode 16/airdate: 25 February 2010), is featured on the FIFA 11 soundtrack and was used in the 2012 Teleflora Super Bowl advertisement featuring supermodel Adriana Lima.
+Her song "Trick Pony" appeared at the beginning of the Grey's Anatomy episode "Perfect Little Accident" (Season 6, Episode 16/airdate: 25 February 2010), is featured on the FIFA 11 soundtrack, was used in the 2012 Teleflora Super Bowl advertisement featuring supermodel Adriana Lima and can be heard in episode 2 ("Wild Thing") of the Amazon Prime Video television series My Lady Jane (2024).